Power Plant and National Electrical Grid 2011-17

 However, the process did not work out as expected, and the Ministry of Public Works had to purchase $40 million worth of generator fuel from Esperança Timor Oan on an emergency, single-source basis.
 Although TimorGAP’s EDTL fuel supply activities ended in mid-2013, they are described as continuing in TimorGAP's January 2014 newsletter.
 TimorGAP wanted to use its status as a State-owned institution as an implicit guarantee to foreign suppliers so that they would extend credit, rather than the normal practice of requiring cash on delivery.
 TimorGAP preferred a brief interagency MOU with EDTL for this transaction worth more than $50 million, rather than a normal contract which would protect Timor-Leste’s interests by spelling out who is responsible for what.
 After several months of negotiations, TimorGAP and other State agencies failed to reach agreement, and the effort was dropped.
 In August 2014, La'o Hamutuk asked the Court of Appeals to look into this and other issues regarding TimorGAP.

-The 2013 State Budget appropriated $101 million for EDTL generator fuel, of which $95 million was spent.
-The 2014 budget appropriates $94 million.
-The graph at right shows how much the Ministry of Public Works is spending on generator fuel.
+The 2013 State Budget appropriated $101 million for EDTL generator fuel, of which $94 million was spent.
+The 2014 budget appropriates $93 million.
+The graph at right shows how much the Ministry of Public Works spent monthly on generator fuel from 2010 to 2014.
 It increased when the power plants came on line in 2011-2012, but has been more-or-less constant since the end of 2012, reflecting more stable fuel prices and perhaps better procurement practices.

-The graph at left shows that Timor-Leste has purchased over $200 million worth of generator fuel (60% of all payments for fuel) from Esperanca Timor Oan, and that more than one-third of this amount was done through single-source tenders without competitive bidding.
+The graph at left shows that Timor-Leste had purchased $348 million worth of generator fuel (60% of all payments for fuel) from Esperanca Timor Oan through mid-2017, and that one-fifth of this was done through single-source tenders without competitive bidding.
+The most recent purchase, shortly before the end of the Government's mandate, was for the next two years.